pH-7/GoodJsCode/readme.md

 }
 ```

-Uncle Bob explains this concept as "*Extract Till You Drop*" where you continuously extract your code into smaller, more manageable components.
+Uncle Bob explains this concept as "*Extract Till You Drop*" where you continuously extract your code into smaller and more manageable components.

 [![Video: Write clean code as a software engineer.
 One Thing Principle](https://i1.ytimg.com/vi/2kOfQHz3JFs/sddefault.jpg)](https://www.youtube.com/watch?v=fK9K-UrLHNE)

 **[⬆️ Back to top](#-table-of-contents)**